Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Methodology

-To generate adversarial and spatial smooth exposure, we regard it as a bracketed exposure fusion problem \cite{mertens2009exposure} where multi bracketed exposure images are first generated and fused within the Laplacian-pyramid space.
-The fusion weight maps for all images are tuned to let the image can fool DNNs.
+Inspired by this technique, we regard the adversarial exposure attack as a bracketed exposure fusion problem \cite{mertens2009exposure}, where multiple bracketed exposure images are first generated and fused within the Laplacian-pyramid space.
+Intuitively, the fusion on Laplacian-pyramid space benefits the smooth requirements, and the adversarially tuned fusion weight maps guarantee the capability of fooling DNNs.

-\subsubsection{Bracketed exposure sequence generation.}

-Exposure bracketing is a well-known term in the photographer where one picture is taken at a given exposure, one or more brighter, and one or more darker, helping generate the most satisfactory image.
-Inspired by this technique, given a DR image $\mathbf{X}$, we generate an exposure sequence $\{\mathbf{X}_i\}_{i=1}^{N}$ by
+\subsubsection{Bracketed Exposure Sequence Generation}